Louis Thomas Villaret de Joyeuse: Service under Suffren

 Villaret was taken prisoner.
 Despite the loss of Naïade, the British squadron was unable to locate the French ships, which had already departed.
 Naïade was not commissioned in the Royal Navy and was sold.

-Villaret was released in June 1783, after the Treaty of Versailles, and was awarded him the Order of Saint Louis.
+Villaret was released in June 1783, after the Treaty of Versailles, and was awarded the Order of Saint Louis.
 Villaret was promoted to Lieutenant in 1784 for his service.
 After the war, Villaret served in the harbour of Lorient.